WebDevStudios/wds-block-based-theme/README.md

 }
 ```

-The settings above would set a global CSS variable for all  `<h2>` Blocks:
+The settings above would set a global CSS variable for all  `<h2>` Blocks.
+WordPress parses this file and makes these CSS variables availabl, without you needed to write any actual CSS.

 ![screenshot](https://dl.dropbox.com/s/265wcfzsuls9vz6/Screen%20Shot%202020-08-18%20at%201.38.40%20PM.png?dl=0)